IgnitusNetwork/knowledge/comparison-reference/README.md

 # Comparison Reference (Bot-Internal Only)

-This folder is for the Telegram bot only.
+This folder is for the machine reading only.
 It is used **exclusively** when a user explicitly asks to compare Ignitus to something they named.

 Rules: